 I tomorrow will try to buy Galaxy S3 to have possibility to try and play with replicant.
 For me S3 seems the most advanced device with already android 6.
 Paul and Wolfgang already did fantastic job, so I cannot asked them for another favour.
 If I will get device, it will be top priority issue for me (as then phone will be fully working for me with replicant), I am not hardware or C developer, but I will give a try and document my journey somehow, so even if I fail then somebody else will have easier start.

-RE: GPS more attention, please - Added by Xan VFR about 1 year ago
+RE: GPS more attention, please - Added by Xan VFR over 1 year ago

 I don't remember why Replicant project doesn't (or can't) provide free GPS support (probably because of the manufacturers obscurity about their hardware).

 REPLICANT PROJECT DOESN'T ENCOURAGE TO USE NON-FREE SOFTWARE NOR DISTRIBUTES NON-FREE SOFTWARE

 If you want to have GPS working in Replicant I suggest you to look up in Simon Josefsson's blog, but you'd be using proprietary software at your own risk (I choosed to do so with my S3).